-At some point in our lives we may face financial hardship but that doesn’t mean that we won’t be able to overcome it.
+At some point in our lives, we may face financial hardship, but that doesn’t mean that we won’t overcome it.

-I didn’t think it was a bad idea given the situation he was facing and that it wasn’t going to be permanent.
+I didn’t think it was a bad idea given the situation he was facing and that it wouldn’t be permanent.

-The worst thing you can do when you don’t have enough money in the bank to pay your debts is to ignore it.
+The worst thing you can do when you don’t have enough money in the bank to pay your debts is to ignore them.

 Defaulting on your mortgage payments can mean BIG consequences so writing a mortgage financial hardship letter is important.

 Not paying your rent will get you evicted and possibly living homeless until you can find emergency shelter.